ConservationMetrics/mapgl-tile-renderer/README.md

 # mbgl-tile-renderer

-This headless Node.js MapGL renderer can generate either composite, styled raster tiles from a self-provided stylesheet and multiple tile sources, or raster tiles from an online source with an optional overlay.
-The map tiles are stored in mbtiles format.
+This headless Node.js MapGL renderer generates styled raster tiles in an MBTiles format.
+It can work with a self-provided stylesheet and tile sources, or an online source with an optional overlay.

 It uses [Maplibre-GL Native](https://www.npmjs.com/package/@maplibre/maplibre-gl-native) to render tiles, [Sharp](https://www.npmjs.com/package/sharp) to save them as an image, and Mapbox's [mbtiles Node package](https://www.npmjs.com/package/@mapbox/mbtiles) to compile them into an mbtiles database.

+The intention of this tool is to create offline background maps for use in mobile data collection applications such as [Mapeo](https://mapeo.app/), [ODK Collect](https://getodk.org/), and [KoboToolbox Collect](https://www.kobotoolbox.org/).

 This tool started as an extension of [mbgl-renderer](https://github.com/consbio/mbgl-renderer), which was built to export single static map images.
 Our thanks go out to the contributors of that project.